-From time to time, investment managers may use derivative financial instruments including foreign exchange and futures contracts.
+From time to time, investment managers may use derivative financial instruments including foreign exchange forward and futures contracts.
 Derivative instruments are used primarily to mitigate exposure to foreign exchange rate and interest rate fluctuations as well as manage the investment mix in the portfolio.
-The Master Trust held no derivative instruments as of December 31, 2010.
+The Master Trust held no derivative instruments as of December 31, 2011 and December 31, 2010.

-The Plan's interest in the Master Trust represents more than 5 percent of the Plan's net assets at December 31, 2010 and 2009.
+The Plan's interest in the Master Trust represents more than 5 percent of the Plan's net assets at December 31, 2011 and 2010.